Followers

 Patriot Patience

-Despite her dependence on the largess and patronage of British society, Patience Wright remained an American and a patriot at that.
-She was quite outspoken for the cause of the patriots, often antagonizing her customers.
-Patience also took action.
-American prisoners of war held in Britain lived in sub-human conditions.
-She raised money to support them.
-She met with pro-American politicians such as the activist Lord George Gordon and Benjamin West, who would visit her workshop to talk about the rebel cause.
+Despite relying on the generosity and support of British society, Patience Wright remained an American and a patriot.
+She was quite vocal in advocating for the patriots, often upsetting her customers.
+Patience also took action; American prisoners of war held in Britain endured inhumane conditions.
+She raised funds to support them.
+She met with pro-American politicians like the activist Lord George Gordon and Benjamin West, who would visit her workshop to discuss the rebel cause.

 Lord George Gordon